metal3-io/baremetal-operator/docs/publishing-images.md

    1. Click "Start New Build"
    2. Click "Run Trigger Now" in the modal popup
-   3. Select "master" from the list of branches.
+   3. Select "main" from the list of branches.
    4. Click "Start Build"
    5. At this point you may have to refresh your browser to see the build because the UI seems to cache pretty aggressively.